sait-wbdv/sample-code/backend/npm/hello-moment/README.md

       "start": "node server.js"
     }
     ```
+    - These are shortcuts that we can run using npm.
+For example, the `start` script will run with the command `npm start`.
 3. Add a third script called `dev` (or similar) that starts your app using nodemon.
 When you're finished your `scripts` object should look something like this:

     ```js